"Gigaleak" of alleged Nintendo source code includes major games from N64 and NES

 Leaked images and compiled renders have game historians and community members alike very thrilled, and are rapidly circulating on social media.
 The leaks are especially exciting for the ROM Hacking and tool-assisted speedrun communities, which usually must rely on complete disk or memory images to do their work.
 Emulator communities are sure to benefit as well.
 Expect more work like that impressive Mario 64 port from earlier this year to come out of these leaks.

 Investigation into the release of the code, and the greater repository, is ongoing by various communities.
-Sources state that there are more than 2 Terrabytes of files.
-Should probably call it the Terraleak, then, shouldn't we?
+Sources state that there are more than two terabytes of files.
+Should probably call it the Teraleak, then, shouldn't we?